Debt & Credit Help Credit Score & Repair

 Cons of leasing a car

-On top of all of this, you’ll likely be required to pay for GAP insurance.
+On top of all of this, your lease company may require you to pay for GAP insurance.
 This is a special type of coverage that ensures if something happens to total the car, the difference between what is owed on the lease and the total value of the car will be paid for by the insurer.

 • Earn 1% cash back on up to $3,000 in debit card purchases each month1